 Nagi’s hatred finally makes sense as it’s fully revealed that Takeshi is her brother.
 Her studying under Kousei takes a darker tone as it seems she’s set on sabotaging him in order to deliver her brother a victory.
 Likewise, she compares herself to the Phantom from Phantom of the Opera, secretly working from the shadows.

-If you didn’t get it yet, the show points out blatantly show similar Kaori’s situation is to Saki’s as he struggles against the notion of losing her the same way he lost his mother.
-Set against Pavan’s Reuqiem for a Dead Princess, he’s frozen in thought as he stands before her.
+If you didn’t get it yet, the show blatantly points out how similar Kaori’s situation is to Saki’s as Kousei struggles against the notion of losing her the same way he lost his mother.
+Set against Ravel’s Pavane for a Dead Princess, he’s frozen in thought as he stands before her.

 Kaori quotes several lines from Ichigo Dōmei, including her last line: “want to kill yourself with me?”
-It’s what Naomi tells Ryoichi in the book when he visits her in the hospital and has no idea what to say.
+It’s what Naomi tells Ryoichi when he visits her in the hospital in the book Kaori is reading and Kousei has no idea what to say.
 I told you it would come up!

 Kimi wa Haru no Naka ni Iru has played a couple times before this episode, but I think using it as Kaori and Kousei wander through the school after hours is a perfect setting for it.
 With a title that translates to “You exist within Spring,” it conveys the feelings that both of them have in that moment.
 An impromptu shopping trip.
 Wandering through the school alone.
 A girl waiting for a boy.
 Memories that invoke carefree innocence.